Resonanz

 "Cross-pollination creates a new cultural language that connects creators, institutions and audiences."
 Leon Thommassen, director-director Maaspoort

-Resonanz exists because five core partners from Limburg and North Rhine-Westphalia found each other.
+Resonanz exists because five key partners from Limburg and North Rhine-Westphalia have come together.
 Not in a meeting room, but in practice, on stages and in rehearsal rooms on both sides of the border.

-Maaspoort is penciller and driving force.
-Venlo's culture house believes in one thing: it can be done here.
-This conviction drives Resonanz.
-Maaspoort opens the doors, connects the parties and ensures that makers get the space they need to really dare something.
+Maaspoort is the lead organiser and driving force.
+Venlo’s cultural centre believes in one thing: it can be done here.
+That conviction drives Resonanz forward.
+Maaspoort opens its doors, brings the parties together and ensures that creators are given the space they need to really take a chance.

-Resonanz is made possible by the Interreg VI-A programme Deutschland-Nederland, co-funded by the European Union, the Province of Limburg and the Ministerium für Kultur und Wissenschaft des Landes Nordrhein-Westfalen.
+Resonanz is made possible in part by the Interreg VI-A Germany-Netherlands programme, co-funded by the European Union, the Province of Limburg and the Ministry of Culture and Science of the State of North Rhine-Westphalia.

-Enthusiastic?
-An idea?
-An interface?
-Mail Sikko Cleveringa, Resonanz project leader, at s.cleveringa@maaspoort.nl.
-He is happy to think along with you.
+Interested?
+Got an idea?
+See common ground?
+Email Sikko Cleveringa, Resonanz project leader, at s.cleveringa@maaspoort.nl.
+He’d be happy to discuss ideas with you.